AdamSLevy/checkers_AI/README.md

 ## Branch: feature/ffnn
 This branch features a fully connected Feed Forward Neural Network (FFNN) and a separate main function for timing (timing.cpp).
-This branch is intended to be the homework submission due on Monday February 15th, 2016 for CS405 at UAF.

 ## Build instructions
 The FFNN class depends on the Armadillo C++ matrix library.
 More information can be found at [http://arma.sourceforge.net/download.html](http://arma.sourceforge.net/download.html).